A Generalisation of the Capstan Equation and a Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static Friction: A Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static Friction

-Figures \ref{Oden1Eg1} and \ref{Oden1Eg2} are calculated with the values $\tau_\text{max}= 1$, $b=2$, $h=1$, $ E = 10^3$, $\nu = \frac{1}{4}$, $\varepsilon = 10^{-5}$ and with a grid of $250\times 41$ points.
-Figure \ref{Oden1Eg1} shows the azimuthal (i.e $v^2$) and the radial (i.e $v^3$) displacements.
-The maximum azimuthal displacements are observed at $(\theta =)~x^2=\pm\frac{1}{2}\pi$, with respective azimuthal displacements of $v^2 = \pm1.72\times 10^{-3}$.
-The maximum radial displacement is observed at $x^2=\pm\frac{1}{2}\pi$, with a radial displacement of $v^3 =-8.24\times 10^{-4}$.
-Also, figure \ref{Oden1Eg2} shows the behaviour of the elastic body at the boundary $\overline{\partial \Omega}_0^\text{New}$.
+Fig.s \ref{Oden1Eg1} and \ref{Oden1Eg2} are calculated with the values $\tau_\text{max}= 1$ with a grid of $250\times 41$ points (i.e. a discretised domain with $250$ grid points in $x^1$ direction and $41$ grid points in $x^3$ direction).
+Fig. \ref{Oden1Eg1} shows the azimuthal (i.e $v^2$) and the radial (i.e $v^3$) displacements.
+The maximum azimuthal displacements are observed at $x^2=\pm\frac{1}{2}\pi$, with respective azimuthal displacements of $v^2 = \pm1.72\times 10^{-3}$rad.
+The maximum radial displacement is observed at $x^2=\pm\frac{1}{2}\pi$, with a radial displacement of $v^3 =-8.24\times 10^{-4}$m.
+Also, Fig. \ref{Oden1Eg2} shows the behaviour of the elastic body at the boundary $\overline{\omega}^\text{New}$.
 It implies that in the region $[-\frac{1}{2}\pi,-0.0694]$ the body slid in the negative (i.e. decreasing) azimuthal direction, and in the region $[0.0694,\frac{1}{2}\pi]$ the body slid in the positive (i.e. increasing) azimuthal direction.
-The region $(-0.0201, 0.0201)$ describes the azimuthal region of the body that is bonded to the rigid obstacle, i.e. magnitude of the displacement is below the threshold of sliding determined by the Coulomb's friction condition.
-Note that this $\varepsilon$ is not a physical parameter as it has no real life significance, i.e. it is merely introduced make Coulomb's friction law non-singular in the bonded region.
-Further note that if the applied traction at $x^2=\frac{1}{2}\pi$ is larger than the traction at $x^2=-\frac{1}{2}\pi$, then figure \ref{Oden1Eg2} will no longer be symmetric in the azimuthal direction, and for this case the right side (i.e. where slip $= 1$) will be much greater than the left side (i.e. where slip $= -1$).
-Thus, if one increases the traction at $x^2=\frac{1}{2}\pi$ enough, then the entire body will slip in the positive azimuthal direction, i.e. slip $= 1$, $\forall~\theta$.
-Thus, the subject of of the remainder of this section to investigate how this slip region behaves for a given set of variables, as this will infer the relationship between Coulomb's law and the standard friction law.\\
+The region $(-0.0201, 0.0201)$ describes the azimuthal region of the body that is bonded to the rigid obstacle, i.e. magnitude of the displacement is below the threshold of sliding determined by the regularisation parameter $\varepsilon$.
+Note that this $\varepsilon$ is not a physical parameter as it has no real life significance, i.e. it is merely introduced to make Coulomb's friction law non-singular at the bonded region.\\